Trust: it’s hard enough to keep, but how do you get it back?

 Has your child done something that’s caused you to stop trusting them?
 How do you deal with lack of trust?

-LeeAnn is a parent blogger for EP and the mother of three girls and one boy, ages 16, 14, 12 and 6.
+LeeAnn, mother of three girls and one boy, aged 16, 14, 12 and 6.
 Each of the children except the youngest has issues, including ADHD, ODD, poor impulse control, major anger and depression.